CDF Transformations

 You will also see any source columns that don't exist in the destination schema, and columns that have the wrong type in the destination schema.

-You can also preview RAW tables directly in the recipe editor by clicking the button pictured on the right.
+You can also preview RAW tables directly in the recipe editor by clicking the RAW button.
 Tables will be opened in a new tab so you don't lose your query results.

-When you have verified that the transformation works the way you want, switch to the Transform tab to complete the configuration of the transformation.
+When you have verified that the transformation works the way you want, switch to the Schedule and Run tab to complete the configuration of the transformation.

-On the Transform tab, specify the API keys that the transformation should use to authenticate when reading and writing data.
-Having separate API keys for reading and writing allows you to transform data between different projects.
+You need to specify either the OIDC credentials or the API keys that the transformation should use to authenticate when reading and writing data from CDF.
+Having separate OIDC credentials or API keys for reading and writing allows you to transform data between different projects.

 If your destination resource type is RAW, specify the RAW database and table you want to write to.